MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createfiber.md

 ---
 UID: NF:winbase.CreateFiber
 title: CreateFiber function (winbase.h)
 description: Allocates a fiber object, assigns it a stack, and sets up execution to begin at the specified start address, typically the fiber function.
 This function does not schedule the fiber.
+(CreateFiber)
 helpviewer_keywords: ["CreateFiber","CreateFiber function","_win32_createfiber","base.createfiber","winbase/CreateFiber"]
 old-location: base\createfiber.htm
 tech.root: backup